Linlin-Li-1/Game-of-Data/README.md

 - "20countries_totals_RosesPlot.ipynb" contains the complete code for the plotting of relationship between economy and COVID-19.
 - "covid_food.ipynd" contains intermediate code for ML models.
 - "bios823-final-ml.ipynb" contains the complete code for the machine learning topic: relationship between food intake and recovery rate from COVID-19 of our project.
+- "bios823_final_report" contains the pdf report of the project.

 Be sure to put the data in the "Data" folder at the right place to run the above files.